fizban99/rich-dataframe-for-spyder/README.md

 * **row_limit : int, optional**
     Number of rows to show, by default `20`
 * **clear_console: bool, optional**
-    Clear the console before printing the table, by default True.
-If this is set to false the previous console input/output is maintained
+    Clear the console before printing the table, by default False to maintain previous console input/output.
+If this is set to True, the console is cleared.
 * **force_jupyter: bool, optional**
     Assumes IPython and uses more than the 80 chars of the default console.
 Default True.